-But contrary to just about anything you read on sleep science, REM sleep isn’t the be-all and end-all of what happens during the night.
-There’s another layer of sleep that’s even more crucial to overall health.
-And it’s aptly named “deep sleep.”
-Part of the typical sleep cycle each night, deep sleep occurs between light sleep and REM.
+Part of the typical sleep cycle each night, deep sleep occurs between Light and REM.
 It serves several functions in the restoration and evolution of your brain.
-Here are the 4 things you need to know about deep sleep.
-How you can make sure you’re getting it every night?
+Here are the 4 things you need to know about this sleep stage.

-Turns out, deep sleep is also like a self-cleaning oven — sounds strange, right?
-But during this stage, cerebrospinal fluid (CSF) flushes toxins and waste collected during the day out of the body, keeping the brain clear and healthy.
-This same brain flushing process also targets and removes a toxic protein called beta-amyloid.
+Turns out, deep sleep is also like a self-cleaning oven — bear with me here… during this stage, cerebrospinal fluid (CSF) flushes toxins and waste collected during the day out of the body, keeping the brain clear and healthy.
+This same brain-flushing process also targets and removes a toxic protein called beta-amyloid.
 It is known for collecting in the brains of Alzheimer’s patients.
 Keeping your brain clean is just one more item on deep sleep’s list.

-Out on the 4 things you need to know about deep sleep, let’s talk now about hormone release.
-Throughout life, it helps enable the release of important developmental hormones, for growth and those utilized during glucose metabolism.
-It makes sense, then, that a lack of deep sleep is often related to chronic diseases like obesity and high blood pressure, note two additional studies.
+Let’s talk about hormone release.
+Throughout your life, this stage enables the release of important developmental hormones, for growth and glucose metabolism.
+It makes sense, then, that a lack of deep sleep is often related to chronic diseases like obesity and high blood pressure.

 It also stands to reason that deep sleep tends to decrease with age.
 Your body isn’t growing much anymore and tends to release fewer hormones.
-But, according to a 2013 study on sleep and aging, with stress, use of psychotropic drugs, and other neurological degenerative diseases, it can also be tougher to achieve.
+But, it’s also worth noting stress, use of psychotropic drugs, and neurological degenerative diseases can also make it tougher to achieve get to it.